Stabbing of Adele Morales: Background

 Adele Morales moved to Greenwich Village in Manhattan, New York, in 1940.
 A single woman active in the local art and literary scene, she worked as a painter, studied under Hans Hofmann, and performed at the Actors Studio.

 Morales met Norman Mailer in 1951.
+She began an affair with the married Mailer, and he moved into her apartment.
 As a couple, Morales and Mailer were known for their frequent public disputes, presence at social gatherings, and involvement in countercultural activities, such as drug use and nontraditional relationships.

 Frank Corsaro, a director at the Actors Studio who worked with both individuals, recalled that "between the two of them they used to abuse each other endlessly."
 In Mailer: His Life and Time, Peter Manso's biography of Norman Mailer, Mailer's sister Barbara explained the Village culture during the 1960s:It was the fashion to push things to their ultimate extreme--all kinds of sexual and drug experimentation ...
 It was the beginning of the Sixties, really ... it was all very violent ...
 I did not like being part of it ... but one sensed that it was all getting out of hand.Morales and Mailer married in 1954 and had two children, Danielle "Dandy" Mailer (born 1957) and Elizabeth Anne "Betsy" Mailer (born 1959).
 Mailer and Morales were prominent figures in the art and literary scene, specifically within Greenwich Village in 1960.